Interest-only vs repayment mortgages Interest-only mortgages explained

-- If lenders will give you a mortgage on an interest-only basis, it's likely that you'll need a much bigger deposit than you would with a repayment mortgage.
+- If lenders will give you a mortgage on an interest-only basis you may need a much bigger deposit than you would with a repayment mortgage.

 - If you don't build up a separate fund to repay the mortgage, you may struggle to switch mortgages if your interest rate goes up.